inbravo/travel/june-2019/README.md

 * Early start is best to avoid any traffic
 * Try to avoid a pillion rider on this ride
 * Heavy rains during July to August.
 Plan accordingly
+* Stay friendly with everyone, you encounter on your ride
 * Take small pauses every 150kms to cool down your machine
 * Honk on every turn and never drive in wrong lane, on hills
 * Prepaid connections don't work in J&K. Best is BSNL postpaid